telerik/blazor-docs/_contentTemplates/editor/general.md

 * Is declared in the global scope (the `window` object).
 * Returns an instance of the [ProseMirror `Schema` class](https://prosemirror.net/docs/ref/#model.Schema)(the updated schema).
 You can access this class from the `ProseMirror` object of the event arguments.
+* Accepts a single argument.

-* Accepts an `arguments` object with the following properties:
+The Editor will call this function and will pass an argument object that contains the following properties:

 @[template](/_contentTemplates/common/parameters-table-styles.md#table-layout)